What is SNMP?

 - Polling network equipment to collect different types of metrics – Changes to network device status, workload details, and performance metrics (queue lengths, packets dropped, buffer overflows, etc.) are detected by monitoring systems when they compare statistics reported to them by each network device over time.

 - Network devices also emit SNMP traps when abnormalities are detected – For example, when a printer is low on paper, it will send a trap to its monitoring tool, informing it that action has to be taken.
-Likewise, failure of a network interface may also cause a router to send an SNMP trap.
-By listening for and processing such SNMP traps, monitoring tools can detect failure conditions that administrators may need to be informed about.
+Likewise, failure of a network interface may also cause a router to send a trap.
+By listening for and processing such traps, monitoring tools can detect failure conditions that administrators may need to be informed about.

 How eG Enterprise Supports SNMP Monitoring